Looking for Havasupai Permits to hike to Havasu Falls?

 - Entrance fee- $50/person

-*Again, all fees are taxable at 10%.
+*All fees are taxable at 10%.

 There is no kitchen or food provided at the lodge.
 You’ll need to come prepared to provide all your own meals.
 You can get food from the Supai Café (burger, fries, hot dogs, fry bread, tacos, sodas, etc) or from the Supai grocery store, located in the village.
 Hours can occasionally be unpredictable at both the cafe and the store.
 Due to the remote location of the village, the prices are quite expensive.